KebedeNegewo2015/loading_-dreamHome_database/README.md

-# The purpose of creating this database is to implementing some SQL command including DML, DDL and.
+# The purpose of creating this database is to implementing  SQL command including DML and DDL.

 ```sql